SoftwareEngineeringToolDemos/ICSE-2012-CodeBubbles-old/README.md

 ***

-This repository is contains information related to the tool Code Bubbles.
+This repository contains information related to the tool Code Bubbles.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2337432).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The Official Project Page, including source code](http://cs.brown.edu/people/spr/codebubbles/)